September 2006 Yemen attacks: Trial

-On 7 November, the court convicted 32 of the suspects and sentenced them to prison terms ranging from two to 15 years.
-Six fugitives, including Wuhayshi, Raymi and Ibrahim al-Huwaydi, received the highest punishment for masterminding the bombings, while the court issued a 12-year and 10-year sentences for Hamza al-Quaiti, Jaber Elbanah and Muhammed al-Umda respectively.
-The rest of the suspects received sentences ranging from two to eight years in prison for smaller roles in the plots.
-Of the 36 original suspects, four were acquitted based off lack of evidence, including Hussein al-Jirdani.
-The prosecution was not satisfied with the sentences given, and were seeking to appeal the case.
+The court convicted 32 individuals and sentenced them to prison terms ranging from 2 to 15 years.
+Wuhayshi and Raymi were among those who received the highest punishment because they planned the attacks, while the court issued sentences of 12 years for Quaiti and 10 years for Umda and Jaber Elbanah, all of whom were still at large.
+The rest of the suspects received sentences ranging from two to eight years for smaller roles in the plots.
+Four people, including Dharnani, were acquitted based off a lack of evidence.

-The appeal case began on 23 February 2008.
-During the first hearing, Elbanah arrived in court midway through and proclaimed his innocence before leaving.
-Elbaneh surrendered to authorities in May 2007 in an agreement which allowed him to remain out of prison as long as he attended his trial.
-He was reportedly under loose house arrest after being sentenced in November 2007, but a judge later ordered his imprisonment on 18 May 2008.
-The appeal reached its conclusion on 8 November, with Elbanah's sentence being reduced from 10 years to five because he surrendered to authorities in December 2007.
-Updated sentences for the others in the group ranged between three years and 15, while the sentences of Wuhayshi, Raymi and Huwaydi were upheld.
+The prosecution was not satisfied with the bestowed punishment and sought an appeal, which began on 23 February 2008.
+During the first hearing, Elbanah arrived in court midway through the session and delivered a speech in which he proclaimed his innocence and said he personally agreed to a deal with President Saleh to avoid jail time before leaving.
+He had surrendered to authorities in May 2007 and was reportedly under loose house arrest after being sentenced, but a judge later ordered his imprisonment on 18 May.
+The court reached its conclusion on 8 November, reducing Elbanah's sentence to five years along with Emad Shas, while sentencing the previously acquitted Jamil al-Haimi to three years.
+The sentences of 31 others individuals were upheld.